How to Improve Your Vocal Tone

 As soon as you open your mouth a bit more and drop your jaw it creates more space within your mouth improves your vocal placement and vocal tone sounds better.

-So there you have it four tips to help you improve your vocal tone even if you’re just starting out.
+So there you have it four tips to help you improve your vocal tone and make your voice clear for singing, even if you’re just starting out.

 Now I have a challenge for you: go any try out at least one of these tips for yourself and then come and tell me if you think they helped in the comments below – I really would love to hear from you.